Ireland-Scotland 2013 - Rock of Cashel & Dromoland Castle

 return to main index

-On Saturday, a week after we arrived in Ireland, we left Tramore on the southeast coast to drive back to Ennis, on the southwest coast, and halfway there we stopped at the Rock of Cashel, one of Ireland's most historic sites.
+On Saturday, a week after we arrived in Ireland, we left Tramore on the SE coast to drive back to Ennis, on the SW coast, and halfway there stopped at the Rock of Cashel, one of Ireland's most historic sites.

-The powerful Kings of Munster, rulers of all of Ireland from 300 to 1100, measured the success of their reign on their ability to command this natural outcropping, and for centuries clan warfare was the norm, trying to take and hold the high ground, an endless pursuit.
+The powerful Kings of Munster, rulers of all of Ireland from 300 to 1100, measured the success of their reign on their ability to rule their Kingdom from this natural outcropping, and for centuries clan warfare was the norm, trying to take and hold the high ground, an endless pursuit.

-But Irish clans with their cattle raids & incessant warfare passed out of existence a long time ago, and visitors today see what's left of chapels built from the 12th century, in Norman times, and onwards.
+But Irish clans with their cattle raids & incessant Clan warfare passed out of existence, a long time ago, and visitors today see what's left of chapels built from the 12th century, in Norman times, and onwards.

 note - you can enlarge any part of a picture by left-clicking in and then out again.